 The sooner you start to watch fares — the better, but ideally start at least around five or six months before your desired trip.
 (If you’ve already passed that mark, start where you are.
 It’s not too late.)
 You’ll quickly start to learn low fares from high fares.

+Two site that we often use to check and track cheap fares are Kayakand Expedia.
+You can quickly set up a fare tracker.
 If you have the option, get the updates daily.
 Yeah, it’s going to stuff your inbox, but fares can fluctuate daily, so it’s best to be in the know on a daily basis, especially if you are anxious to book.

 When you are setting up your alerts, if you are headed to the Big Island, Kauai, and/or Maui, I recommend that you also check airfare to Oahu.
 Hawaii’s major airline hub is in Oahu’s Honolulu Airport (HNL), so that majority of flights from the mainland go in and out of Honolulu.
-(Maui’s OGG is emerging as Hawaii’s secondary hub.)
+(Maui’s OGG is Hawaii’s secondary hub.)
 On top of that, the vast majority of inter-island flights connect or originate in Honolulu.
 Let’s say you are going to Kauai, it might be possible that you could save some money by flying into Honolulu first and getting an inter-island flight from there.
 So, consider all your options by pricing each scenario.
 (See my guide to inter-island travel in Hawaii.)

 Be Flexible